- Experience in Finance and economics of exponential technology

 Previously, he led innovation initiatives for IBM, Lucent (now Nokia), and Ameritech (now AT&T), across which he led teams to 9 patents and launched a pioneering fintech product.
 He taught finance and operations at the University of Detroit Mercy and economics at Western Michigan University.

-17 Recessions in U.S. History
+Why Recessions Happen in the U.S.

 Top 10 Economic Predictions for the Next Decade